BeLikeYEJOR/Shell-in-rust/README.md

 # Go to the latest release and download the zip folder for your System

-## After you did that extract it and open the extracted folder -> target -> Shell.exe(For Windows, could be different depending on your OS)
+## After you did that extract it and open the extracted folder -> target -> release -> Shell.exe(For Windows, could be different depending on your OS)

 # And lastly run any commands you like😁